-Also, I used a 9X13 casserole dishpan and baked the cake, versus a jelly roll pan that is traditionally used to bake Texas Sheet Cakes.
+Also, I used a 9X13 casserole dishpan and baked the cake versus a jelly roll pan that is traditionally used for baking Texas Sheet Cakes.
 It is your choice.
 However, I was told by a visitor that I cannot call this cake a true White Texas Sheet because it wasn’t baked in a traditional Texas sheet pan (pish-posh).
 If you share that same sentiment, by all means, use the traditional jelly roll pan.

-Although this cake seems easy and simple enough to make, and it is, I have never made a cake using the techniques that are used for making this cake such as melting the butter and the milk and adding it to the dry ingredients, and pouring the frosting over a warm cake.
+Although this cake seems easy and simple enough to make, and it is, I have never made a cake using the techniques that are used for making this cake, such as melting the butter and the milk and adding it to the dry ingredients, and pouring the frosting over a warm cake.
 I think these techniques are what makes the “Texas Sheet Cake” what it is.
-Before, I use to look at this cake as a regular cake just made in a rectangular pan, but after tasting it my mind will forever be changed.
+Before, I used to look at this cake as a regular cake just made in a rectangular pan, but after tasting it, my mind will forever be changed.

 I think this White Texas Sheet Cake is great for picnics or just to have friends over.
 I must warn you, the frosting is very rich and sweet, but it is very, very good.

 Why isn’t my cake coming out like yours?

 In all transparency, there are have been some comments of people who have made this recipe but it didn’t come out well.
 I have tested this recipe exactly 3 times before posting without any changes or alterations and it came out in the same consistency as you see in this picture.
 I have listed the links below as to where I have adapted these recipes and followed them down to the letter.
 I have even received good ratings from Tasty Kitchen from people that have made this cake and it turned out well for them.